Car Accident Solicitors and Car Crash Injury Lawyers

 Unfortunately, despite the best efforts of the car manufacturers, with nearly 32 million licensed cars on the road, car accidents inevitably do still happen.

-Car accidents can vary significantly in their severity, as can the injuries they cause, ranging from a minor bump causing nothing more than a temporary muscle strain to a high-speed collision causing life-changing or even fatal injuries.
+Car accidents can vary significantly in their severity, as can the injuries they cause, ranging from a minor bump causing nothing more than a temporary muscle strain to a high-speed collision causing life-changing or even deaths.

 In terms of absolute counts, car occupants, including both drivers and passengers, accounted for 736 (42%) of all fatalities on the road and nearly 90,000 (58%) of all the casualties on the road.
 However, this is unsurprising as cars account for over 80% of the traffic on British roads

-The majority of car occupant fatalities were car drivers, with 508 car drivers killed and 228 car passengers killed in 2019.
+The majority of car occupant who have died in road accidents were car drivers, with 508 car drivers killed and 228 car passengers killed in 2019.

 Sadly, we can’t stop accidents from happening, but we can support you in making a car accident claim for your accident.